owikle/dh-analog/content/1-textmining.md

 Mathematically rigorous inquiries into the relationship between words in a large corpus of text.

-- Text mining helps researchers detect patterns and connections in large volumes of textual material, allowing them to draw conclusions from a large body of text that they would not be able to otherwise read, synthesize, and incorporate into their scholarship.
+- Text mining helps researchers detect **patterns** and **connections** in large volumes of textual material, allowing them to draw conclusions from a **large body of text** that they would not be able to otherwise read, synthesize, and incorporate into their scholarship.

 {% include figure.html img="openbook.jpg" alt="too many books" width="80%" %}

-Text Mining is often about counting words:
+Text Mining is often about **counting words**:
 - Words matter
 - Words hang together in interesting ways...